WalaaElnokrashy/ShAI_BootCamp/README.md

 # ShAI Company
-this repository contains projects of ShAI company BootCamp.
+This repository contains projects of ShAI company BootCamp.